christianuhlcc/load-tested-microservice/README.md

 # Akka HTTP microservice example

 This project demonstrates how a small microservice can be load tested in a CI pipeline.
-To not distract anyone with business logic this project is based upon the [Akka http Template](https://www.typesafe.com/activator/template/akka-http-microservice)
+To not distract anyone with business logic, this project is based upon the [Akka http Template](https://www.typesafe.com/activator/template/akka-http-microservice)
+It provides an endpoint to translate an IP adress into a geo position.

 ## Usage